RareDrops/web3-workshop-WDCCxUOABC/README.md

 If you’ve followed these steps, you have successfully initialised, deployed, and interacted with a smart contract on Ethereum Sepolia.
 Well done!
 You can expand on this or start your own project using what you have learned so far.

-*Feel free to ask questions to mentors or fellow hackers!
-This is a lot to take on at once, so take it step by step!*
+*Feel free to ask questions to mentors or fellow hackers during the hackathon!
+This is one of the best places to learn so take it step by step.*

 ## Notes:
 - Smart contracts can also be written in languages like C++, Rust, or Vyper which are on the niche side for EVM development.
 Currently Solidity has good backing and support.